-Evidence from Language
+Evidence from language

 What Mosiah's record tells us about the language used by the people of Zarahemla deserves attention in this connection.
 "Their language had become corrupted" (Omni 1:17), the Nephite account says.
-Certain historical linguists have done a great deal of work on rates of change of languages, written and unwritten, and in both civilized and simpler societies.
-12 What they have learned is that "basic vocabulary" changes at a more or less constant rate among all groups.
-Even though this general finding needs qualification when applied to specific cases, we can be sure that in the course of the three or four centuries of separation of the people of Zarahemla from Mosiah's group, because they once spoke the same tongue in Jerusalem, their separate versions of Hebrew would have remained intelligible to each other.
+Certain historical linguists have done a great deal of work on rates of change of languages, written and unwritten, and in both civilized and simpler societies.12 What they have learned is that "basic vocabulary" changes at a more or less constant rate among all groups.
+In the course of the three or four centuries since the ancestors of Zarahemla and of Mosiah1 shared the same Hebrew tongue in Jerusalem, how different could the two dialects have become, based on what linguists know?
+They should have been about ninety percent similar, so their separate versions of Hebrew would have remained intelligible to each other.
 But the text at Omni 1:18 says that they could not communicate until Mosiah "caused that they should be taught in his language."
-There are only two linguistically sound explanations why this difference should be: (1) the "Mulekite" group might have spoken more than one language and Zarahemla's people had adopted something other than Hebrew; since we do not know the composition of the boat's crew nor of the elite passengers, we cannot know what to think about this possibility; (2) but more likely, one or both peoples had adopted a different, non-Hebrew language learned from some "other" people after arrival.
-The people of Zarahemla are more likely to have made a change than the Nephites, yet both could have done so.
+There are only two linguistically sound explanations why this difference should be.
+Either, (1) Zarahemla's people had adopted a tongue other than Hebrew (since we do not know the composition of the crew nor of the elite passengers who came with Mulek, but one possibility could be that Zarahemla's group spoke a non-Hebrew language from the Mediterranean); or, (2) more likely, one, or both, peoples had adopted non-Hebrew languages learned from some "other" peoples after arrival in America.
+The non-literate people of Zarahemla are more likely to have made a change than the Nephites, yet both could have done so.
 The text does not clarify the point.
-Considering that the "Mulekites" were present in the land in time to encounter Coriantumr, perhaps some unmentioned Jaredite survivor groups were also discovered and were involved in linguistic change among the newcomers.
-If Mulek arrived via a single ship with only a tiny party, they would have been a minority in the midst of those with whom they associated and so became subject
+Considering that the "Mulekites" were present in the land in time to encounter Coriantum, probably some unmentioned Jaredite survivor groups were also discovered by them and were the source for linguistic change among the immigrants.
+If Mulek arrived with only a tiny party, they would have been a minority in the midst of those with whom they associated and so would have become subject to losing their original speech to the larger host group even if they came to rule over the locals.13